Skip to content

 Option Type Default Description

-allowedRuleTypes string[] ["cursor", "copilot", "cline", "claude-code"] Array of rule types available for selection
+allowedRuleTypes string[] All 11 types Array of rule types available for selection in the filter UI

 defaultRuleTypes string[] [] Array of rule types pre-selected when component loads.
-If not specified, defaults to empty array (no auto-search)
+Empty means no auto-search.

 Filtering Behavior#